top of page

 Helps homeowners and renters pay home heating bills and past due balances on utility bills.

-About Fuel Assistance (LIHEAP)
+About Fuel Assistance (HEAP)

-The Massachusetts’ home energy assistance program (LIHEAP) is a free resource, offered by Making Opportunity Count in partnership with the Department of Housing and Community Development, to help eligible households pay a portion of winter heating bills.
+The Massachusetts’ home energy assistance program (HEAP) is a free resource, offered by Making Opportunity Count in partnership with the Department of Housing and Community Development, to help eligible households pay a portion of winter heating bills.
 You’ve reached the right place to apply and get the process started!

 This program provides assistance through a fixed benefit amount for the cost of the primary source of heat, which includes, but is not limited to Oil, Electricity, Natural Gas, Propane, Kerosene, Wood and Coal.
-No matter what type of heating source you have, LIHEAP may be able to help you pay your winter heating bills.
+No matter what type of heating source you have, HEAP may be able to help you pay your winter heating bills.

 All Massachusetts residents are encouraged to explore eligibility for this free program and apply for assistance.